coop152/obsidian-vaults/Introduction to Visual Computing (27112)/Rendering.md

 - Amount of ambient light diffusely reflected from a surface is $I_{\text{ambient}} = k_aI_a$.
 - $k_a$ is the ambient reflection coefficient of the surface. $0 \leq k_a \leq 1$.

-So our first model for reflections off a surface is this:
+So the first model for reflections off a surface is this:
 $I$ = ambient light
 $$I = k_aI_a$$
 ![](Pasted%20image%2020230223163548.png)